sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Leave out `&prompt` to not show the browser prompt.

 *Don't forget to [URL encode](https://www.urlencoder.org) the value for the `url=` search parameter.
 For example, using [this](https://gist.github.com/cdown/1163649) Bash function.*

+Tip: You can specify the `url` search parameter multiple times to open multiple URLs.

 #### Change default browser in Velja from the command-line